Functions

 The body of the function definition is a single expression which may make use of the parameters.

-Even when a function is only used in one place, they still provide two key benefits.
+Even when a function is only used in one place, it still provides two key benefits.
 First, they allow you to name a piece of logic in a way that is meaningful to anyone who reads your code.
-And second, they can be used to guarantee that a given result only depends on the arguments you pass to it.
-(This is very useful when both the module definition gets large and the function body gets complicated).
+And second, it can be used to guarantee that a given result depends only on the arguments you pass to it.
+This is especially useful when both the module definition and the function body grow large and complicated.

-Here is a a complete example that shows a module which will always output the larger byte that it has seen as an input:
+Here is a complete example that shows a module that always outputs the larger byte it has seen on its input:

 1fn max(x : Word[8], y : Word[8]) -> Word[8] {